Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Transcription to polynomials

-Following \cite{Haah2013} (see also \cite{Haah2016} and a summary section \cite[\S IV.A]{HFH2018}) we transcribe the problem into a polynomial framework by regarding translation invariant groups of generalized Pauli operators modulo phase factors, which are abelian, as modules over the translation group algebra $R = \FF_p[x^\pm, y^\pm]$.
 In particular, the abelianized group of generalized Pauli operators is a free module $R^{2q}$ where $q$ is the number of qudits per lattice site (unit cell), equipped with a nondegenerate symplectic form that captures commutation relations.
-Below we will not distinguish generalized Pauli operators from an element of $R^{2q}$ as the phase factors will not be important. \footnote{ Already this perspective implies the following: Note that in \cref{thm:main} we do not assume that the stabilizer group is generated by operators whose supports are contained in disks of a uniformly bounded radius; however, since $R$ is Noetherian and the group of all generalized Pauli operators up to phase factors is a finitely generated module over $R$, we see that the stabilizer module is finitely generated, which means that the stabilizer group has local generators. }
+Below we will not distinguish generalized Pauli operators from an element of $R^{2q}$ as the phase factors will not be important.

+Already this perspective implies the following: Note that in \cref{thm:main} we do not assume that the stabilizer group is generated by operators whose supports are contained in disks of a uniformly bounded radius; that is, we do not assume that the stabilizer group has a local generating set.
+However, the supposition of \cref{thm:main} implies that the stabilizer group has a local generating set.
+The group of all generalized Pauli operators (each of which is finitely supported) up to phase factors is $R^{2q}$, which is a finitely generated module over $R$.
+The stabilizer group modulo phase factors is a subset of $R^{2q}$ but the translation invariance implies that this subset is actually a submodule.
+Since $R$ is Noetherian, the stabilizer submodule must be finitely generated, which means that the stabilizer group does have local generators with uniformly bounded support size, where the bound is given by a finite generating set for the stabilizer submodule.